Skip to content

 bleep-enterprise enroll --server http://admin-server:8081 --token YOUR_ENROLLMENT_TOKEN

-# Start the proxy
+# Start protection

 bleep-enterprise up